M-IDoL: Information Decomposition for Modality-Specific and Diverse Representation Learning in Medical Foundation Model: Method

 \subsection{M-IDoL Pre-training}

-Based on Sec.\ref{sec:InfoDecom}, the pre-training objective of M-IDoL is decompose into two terms: i) maximize inter-modality entropy $H(X|Z)$ to facilities modality-specific representations, and ii) minimize intra-modality uncertainty $H(X|Y,Z)$ to promote fine-grained semantic diversity within each modality.
+Based on Sec.\ref{sec:InfoDecom}, the pre-training objective of M-IDoL is decomposed into two terms: i) maximize inter-modality entropy $H(X|Z)$ to facilitate modality-specific representations, and ii) minimize intra-modality uncertainty $H(X|Y,Z)$ to promote fine-grained semantic diversity within each modality.

 \textbf{MoE Projector.} Optimizing $H(X|Z)$ and $H(X|Y,Z)$ requires prior knowledge to identify the correct modality of $X, Y$ and $Z$.
 However, in practice, images in $\mathcal{B}$ are shuffled across modalities and their modality labels are unavailable.
-To enable model adaptively separate latent modalities, we introduce an MoE Projector after the visual encoder inspired by recent advances in multimodal learning \cite{I2moe,MedMoE_image_text}.
+To enable the model to adaptively separate latent modalities, we introduce an MoE Projector after the visual encoder inspired by recent advances in multimodal learning \cite{I2moe,MedMoE_image_text}.
 The proposed MoE Projector consists of a router and $N$ experts, where each expert is designed to correspond to a distinct modality.
 During pre-training, each expert is encouraged to specialize in a single modality, guiding the model to adaptively assign each unlabeled image to its latent modality subspace.
 For example, as shown in Fig.~\ref{fig:main} left, the student router produces routing probabilities $a_S^j$ of $I^j$ over all experts as:

-where $g_\phi^S$ is router networks, implemented as a linear layer followed by a scaling function (e.g. softmax) to obtain normalized routing weights.
+where $g_\phi^S$ is the router network, implemented as a linear layer followed by a scaling function (e.g. softmax) to obtain normalized routing weights.
 We adopt top-$1$ routing and select the expert index with the largest routing probability:

 indicating that $I^j$ is more likely assigned to the $i$-th latent modality.
 We then activate only the selected expert to obtain the representation:

 where $e_{\theta^S}^{i}$ is the $i$-th expert in the student MoE projector corresponding to the $i$-th latent modality and $l_{\theta^S}$ is a linear projection applied to the expert outputs. $a_T$ and $y_i^j$ in the teacher branch are obtained in the same way.